oyedokunken/OyedokunKen/README.md

 ## Right now

-- Building production systems at Athena Networks, Rexta, Ren Power, Ascentor BI, and PRO ALLY simultaneously
-- Open to interesting contracts and full-time remote roles
+- Open to interesting contracts and full-time remote roles where I can build impactful solutions
+- Architecting and scaling production systems across multiple industries
+- Exploring AI/ML integration patterns for intelligent automation and data-driven decision systems
-- Learning more about distributed systems and cloud architecture
+- Deepening expertise in distributed systems architecture and cloud-native design patterns
+- Balancing code with life by visiting new places and enjoying good music while quietly building

 ---